SchoolOfCode/recap_tasks_week-2/README.md

 **Remember to break down each task, make a plan before you code, and commit often using meaningful commit messages!**

-You can click here to view the videos made by your fellow bootcampers this week to learn more about the additional topics related to this week's content as well.
+Note: You can [click here](https://docs.google.com/spreadsheets/d/1ZtNGUhP50j8S2Qn1i0VwlHlfYH0QpIs5iVYyGKnl3LU/edit?usp=sharing) to view the videos made by your fellow bootcampers this week as well!

 ## Task 1